fbpx

 • Projects you work on have high visibility and directly impact the families we serve.

 The compensation information below is provided in compliance with all applicable disclosure requirements.
-Base Pay Range: $34,840.00 – $40,560.00.
+Base Pay Range: $49,000.00 – $58,000.00 annually.
 Actual base pay will depend on varying circumstances, including the position, location, individual qualifications, market finances, and other operational business needs.

 At Habitat for Humanity, we embrace a history rooted in creating equity – we take our principles seriously by courageously committing to a culture and workplace where all staff feel safe, welcome, visible, respected, supported, and valued.

-Please email a resume – or – a Habitat for Humanity-Spokane employment application to recruiting@habitat-spokane.org.
+How to apply: Please email a resume and/or Habitat for Humanity-Spokane employment application to recruiting@habitat-spokane.org.

 If the “Apply Now” button takes you to a blank page, please email everything to: